-73. Availability of Accounts
+84. Availability of Accounts

-The Credit Union shall keep a copy of the latest balance sheet, together with the report of the auditor, displayed in a conspicuous place at the registered office.
-The Credit Union shall supply, without charge, a copy of the last audited accounts of the Credit Union to every Member of the Credit Union on request.
+The Credit Union shall keep a copy of the latest balance sheet, at the Registered Office.
+The Credit Union shall supply, without charge, a copy of the last audited accounts of the Credit Union to every Member of the Credit Union upon request.

+All books of account and other records of the Credit Union shall at all reasonable times be available for inspection by the appointed External Auditor, the Regulator(s), the Board of Directors, and any other independent body as appointed by the Board of Directors for such purposes.

+The annual accounts of the Credit Union will be prepared in accordance with legislation and use an applicable accounting framework as issued by the country’s financial accounting standards setting body.

-74. Filing of Accounts with the Regulator
+85. Filing of Accounts with the Regulator

 The Credit Union shall, within the time period allowed by law and Regulations, send to the Regulator such returns as may be required, relating to its affairs during the year of account covered by the return.
-The annual return shall include a copy of the report of the auditor on the Credit Union’s accounts for the year and a copy of the balance sheet made during that year and of any report of the auditor on that balance sheet.
+The annual return shall include a copy of the report of the Auditor on the Credit Union’s accounts for the year and a copy of the balance sheet made during that year and of any report of the Auditor on that balance sheet.

-75. Auditor’s Entitlement to Attend Meetings
+86. Auditor’s Entitlement to Attend Meetings

-The auditor shall be entitled to attend any general meeting of the Credit Union, to receive all notices of the communications relating to any general meeting which any Member of the Credit Union is entitled to receive, and to be heard at any meeting which he or she attends on any part of the business of the meeting which concerns him or her as auditor.
-32Calculation of Profit
+The Auditor shall be entitled to attend any General Meeting of the Credit Union, to receive all notices of the communications relating to any General Meeting which any Member of the Credit Union is entitled to receive, and to be heard at any Meeting which they attend on any part of the business of the Meeting which concerns them as Auditor.

+87. Calculation of Profit

 In ascertaining the profit or loss resulting from the operation of the Credit Union during any year of account, all operating expenses in that year of account shall be taken into account (including payment of interest) and provision shall be made for depreciation of assets, for tax liabilities and for bad and doubtful debts.